-Did your kitty manage to avoid Santa’s naughty list this year?
-If so, check out our top Christmas gifts for cats to help your cat enjoy this festive season.
-Let's be honest... you were going to spoil them anyways.
+Is your kitty on Santa’s naughty list or his nice list?
+Let's be honest... you were going to spoil her anyways.
+Check out our top Christmas gifts for cats to help your cat enjoy this festive season.

 Practical Reasons to Spoil Your Cat

 It turns out that there is a more practical purpose for hanging a kitty stocking up on the fireplace, though.
 Here are 3 reasons that you should include your cat in your Christmas shopping this year:

 Christmas morning can be stressful, especially if you are doing any holiday hosting.
 The extra activities in your home can really throw a wrench into your cat’s regular routines.

 Prevent anxiety, stress, and destructive behaviours by getting your cat toys, scratchers or even chews to help keep their mind off of all the Christmas commotion.

 Decorations, ribbons, and goodies like chocolate and candy canes will be freely circulating your home on Christmas day.
 Playful cats may be attracted to some of these common holiday hazards.

 Offering your kitty appropriate toys, chews, or treats can limit their temptation to climb your Christmas tree, or chew on the wrapping paper shrapnel from eagerly opened presents.